joedefen/subshop/docs/ss-install.md

 ```
     $ subshop-sys-deps
 ```
-NOTE: `subshop-sys-deps` will not work for every Linux variant, and you may need to vvary it logic for your system.
-If required, copy `subshop-sys-deps` and modify to suit or manually apply its intent.
+NOTE: `subshop-sys-deps` will not work for every Linux variant, and you may need to vary its logic for your system.
+If required, copy `subshop-sys-deps` and (1) modify to suit your situation or (2)manually apply its intent.

 ### 4. Seed Your Configuration File
-As a quick test of your install and to create the default configuration file, run `subshop dirs`; this shows the folders that `subshop` uses to store persistent data and it creates the default configuration file (which always requires adjustment).
+As a quick test of your install and to create the default configuration file, run `subshop dirs`; this shows the folders that `subshop` uses to store persistent data, and, if absent, it creates the default configuration file (which always requires adjustment for your credentials and video file organization).

 ### 5. Configure subshop
-The configuration is stored in `subshop.yaml`, and, by default, in the `~/.cache/subshop/` folder.
+The configuration is stored in `subshop.yaml`, and, by default, it resides in the `~/.cache/subshop/` folder.

 You'll need to edit `subshop.py` and: